Earth Notes: On Building a New Efficient Home in (the South of) England

 I have not self-built.
 (I have neither money nor time!)
 So I should not be confused with an expert.
 Consult some of the sources listed on this page and elsewhere on this site.
 Hire a grown-up early, for a good steer.

 Finding a site for new build or refurb can be a major effort and take a long time.
 Balance cost, access to services, something far enough away from (or close enough to) civilisation to taste, and that ties in with how you earn a living.

 In this case, my friend already has his plot.
 So I'll gloss over that usually painful run-up to the self-build process!

 A super-efficient house is much nicer to live in than a bog-standard build.
 The cost difference, eg on the mortgage for a refurb, is not excessive.

 There's an old joke about the easiest way to make a small fortune.
-Start with a large one, and lose some of it.
+Start with a large one, and lose most of it.
 Likewise there's two common ways to get an energy-efficient and comfortable house.
 Gut and refurbish an existing one.
 Or knock it down and rebuild from scratch.

 In both cases airtightness is a key ingredient of efficiency.
 But how you go about achieving it is rather different in each case...